-Weatherspoon, White to talk Tech hoops
+White, Weatherspoon to talk Tech hoops

 A 1994 graduate of the Louisiana Tech journalism department, Butler joined the athletic department in July of 1999 as the assistant athletic media relations director.
 Butler was then promoted to director four months later and served in that capacity until the fall of 2007 when he was promoted to associate athletic director.

-During his time at Louisiana Tech, Butler has been instrumental in promoting numerous high-profile student-athletes including record-setting quarterbacks Tim Rattay and Luke McCown, All-American women's basketball players Tamicha Jackson and Cheryl Ford.
+During his time at Louisiana Tech, Butler has been instrumental in promoting numerous high-profile student-athletes including record-setting quarterbacks Tim Rattay and Luke McCown, and All-American women's basketball players Tamicha Jackson and Cheryl Ford.

 Butler is part of a senior staff at LA Tech that has been instrumental in garnering a number of national awards, including the 2010 Turnkey PRISM Award - which recognizes colleges for managerial excellence across four areas: marketing/branding; fan development; community relations; and customer/client service.

-The Tech athletics department has also finished in the Top 10 three times in the Excellence in Management Cup, which recognizes the most efficient athletic departments in the nation.
+The Tech athletics department also finished in the Top 10 three times in the Excellence in Management Cup, which recognizes the most efficient athletic departments in the nation.
 He was instrumental in forming the partnership between Louisiana Tech and CBS Interactive in the fall of 2007, including the redesign and hosting of the athletic departments website, LATechSports.com.

-In addition to his media relations responsibilities, Butler has served as the radio play-by-play voice for the nationally-prominent Louisiana Tech Lady Techster basketball team.
+In addition to his media relations responsibilities, Butler serves as the radio play-by-play voice for the nationally-prominent Louisiana Tech Lady Techster basketball team.
 Butler has broadcast more than 500 women's basketball games, including 15 NCAA Tournament games, during his 15 years behind the mic.
 He finished second in the Louisiana Sports Writers Association College Radio Play by Play category in 2013 and third place in 2015.

-He has also broadcast in excess of 150 softball games, including four in the 2008 NCAA Tournament, and served as the color commentator on numerous Bulldog football and basketball broadcasts.
+He has also broadcast in excess of 250 softball games, including four in the 2008 NCAA Tournament, and served as the color commentator on numerous Bulldog football and basketball broadcasts.
 He served as the sideline reporter for the Bulldog football broadcasts the past two seasons.
-Butler joins Dave Nitz as the co-hosts of Inside Tech Basketball with Teresa Weatherspoon, a 30-minute radio show.
+Butler joins Dave Nitz as the co-hosts of Inside Tech Basketball, an hour-long coach’s radio show during the winter.

-Butler implemented a fundraising campaign for his department in the fall of 2007 and since that time it has raised over $35,000, which has been used to purchase additional equipment, software and other essentials within the media relations department.
+Butler implemented a fundraising campaign for his department in the fall of 2007 and since that time it has raised over $45,000, which has been used to purchase additional equipment, software and other essentials within the media relations department.

 He is a member of the College Sports Information Directors of America (CoSIDA), Louisiana Sports Writers Association (LSWA), United States Basketball Writers Association (USBWA) and Football Writers Association of America (FWAA).
 He is also a proxy voter for the Louisiana Sports Hall of Fame committee.